PeterHickman/BanHammer/README.md

 ## Using it

-The initial population of the blacklist can come from the `import auth /var/log/auth.log` command followed, perhaps, with a daily cron task to keep it up to date.
+The initial population of the blacklist can come from the `bh import auth /var/log/auth.log` command followed, perhaps, with a daily cron task to keep it up to date.
 Similary a cron to run `import ufw /var/log/ufw.log` will make sure that we are keeping up to date with the repeat offenders

 Another good source of miscreants are the various web server logs.
 However this is more site specific so I have no general script to offer at this point that won't generate false positives